simongapp/python_audio_tools/README.md

 Collection of audio tools that I use

 ## Tools
+- COMP_Giannoulis: Compressor implementation with variable attack/release, threshold, ratio and knee width
-- EQ_Regalia: First and second order filter for EQing
+- EQ_Regalia: First and second order IIR filter for notch/bell and shelf EQing